dkmpostor/auto-chat/README.md

 You can combine this API to your BOT ( Example : Whatsapp , Telegram , Discord , etc ) .\
 Enjoy haha

+# Info
+This is using API from [SimSimi](https://simsimi.com/chat) and disable badword filter 😁

 # Sample Request

 **Request URL :**